veekram/codex/react-component-api/README.md

 Open `http://localhost:12000` in your browser to access the web interface for testing component generation.

+**Preview Interface**: Access `http://localhost:12000/preview` for the dedicated component preview interface where you can:
+- Test React components in real-time
+- Edit component code with syntax highlighting
+- See live rendering with React and Babel
+- Load example components
+- Interactive component testing

 ### API Endpoints

 #### Generate Component